In this video we break down all the Financial Aid Opportunities for International Students in the US.

 “Many non-U.S. Citizens qualify for federal student assistance.
 Don’t assume you can’t get help because you’re not a citizen.”

-Under certain circumstances, non-citizens may be eligible for U.S. federal funding.
+Under certain circumstances, non-citizens may be eligible for U.S. federal student aid funding.
 If you are applying for an international student visa, you may be eligible for the U.S. government-funded programmes:

 However, as an international student, you are most likely not eligible for US government financial aid.